-You can see where on your site the most conversations are started, what time of day is most popular for chatting in, and much more in your conversation stats dashboard.
+Drift allows you to see where the most conversations are started on your site, what time of day is most popular for chatting in, and much more in your conversation stats dashboard.

-You can view the statistics for all of your conversations by navigating to the conversation view and clicking on the "Reports" button in the upper-right corner.
+You can view the statistics for all of your conversations by navigating to the Reports tab and clicking on an area to explore on the sidebar.

 - This chart shows how many new conversations were started each day over the selected timeframe.
 Hover your mouse over the line at each day to show exact numbers and the percentage difference between this day and the same day the previous cycle.

 - Can I export this report?
 Yes, to a CSV!

 - It will show you each conversation's: ID, Conversation Link, Status, Date Closed (24H), First Agent to Respond, Agent Name, End User, End User Email, Region, Country, Agent First Response Time, Playbook ID, CQL Score, Lead Stage, Tags, Page URL, and Bot Participation (Bot Only, Bot Assisted, or Human Only).

 - This heat map shows what times of the day are the most popular for new conversations.
 A darker color means more conversations are happening in that hour-long window.
 You can hover your mouse over the specific time block to see exact metrics.

 Where are site visitors starting new conversations?

 - This lists the top 10 URLs site visitors are on when a conversation is started, from most frequent to least frequent.
 You can search your different URLs, as well as export a CSV with conversation counts from every URL a chat has been started from.